Tetra-Pak-APIs/TetraPak.AspNet/README.md

 ### The anatomy of an ASP.NET request

-When an [actor][md-terms-actor] (a user or service) makes a request for some resource in your web project (such as a web view or through an [API][md-terms-api] endpoint), ASP.NET will channel that request through a "[chain of responsibility][design-pattern-chain-of-responsibility]".
+When an [actor][cat-actor] (a user or service) makes a request for some resource in your web project (such as a web view or through an [API][cat-api] endpoint), ASP.NET will channel that request through a "[chain of responsibility][design-pattern-chain-of-responsibility]".
 Each "responsibility" (a.k.a. "command") is a small piece of code that will be called to participate in managing the request.
 This small piece of code is provided with two items: The "request context" (a [`HttpContext`][http-context]) and a pointer to the next small piece of code to be called afterwards.
-Microsoft calls these small-pieces-of-code [*middleware*][md-terms-middleware-asp-net], so let's use that term from now on.
+Microsoft calls these small-pieces-of-code [*middleware*][cat-middleware-asp-net], so let's use that term from now on.

 > Please [go here][doc-webapp-overview-middleware] for a small example of what a simple Middleware can look like.